The option to change their appearance completely can be critically important for some characters. Disguise Self does just that.

 Final Thoughts

 Illusion spells seem to be some of the most difficult spells to nail down.
-They are often presented with enough rules to make them functional but also vague enough to potentially cause issue or confusion.
+They are often presented with enough rules to make them functional but also vague enough to potentially cause issues or confusion.

-As always, its best to discuss potential uses for the spell with the DM before committing to avoid disputes mid-session.
+As always, it’s best to discuss potential uses for the spell with the DM before committing to avoid disputes mid-session.

-Wednesday 22nd of March 2023
+Wednesday 20th of December 2023

-Monday 13th of February 2023
+Monday 23rd of October 2023